 Is your phone stuck in Fastboot mode?
 You are probably panicking and might even be thinking your phone is dead.
 However, that is not the case.
 Here we show some of the ways to fix it when an Android device is stuck in Fastboot mode.

 If you have ever attempted to customize your phone to change your system items, you have probably used Fastboot mode on your device.
+What is the purpose of Fastboot mode?
 This mode allows you to unlock your bootloader and flash various files to customize your phone.
-Sometimes, it would happen that your phone gets stuck in this mode and it will not come out of it no matter what you do.
+Sometimes, it would happen that your phone gets stuck in this mode and it will not come out fastboot mode to normal mode no matter what you do.

-If you are in that specific situation and your Android device is refusing to exit Fastboot mode, you might be worried.
-Fortunately, there are some methods to try and possibly get your phone out of Fastboot mode.
+If you are in that specific situation and your Android device such as Xiaomi, Samsung, Google, LG and Vivo are refusing to exit Fastboot mode, you might be worried.
+Fortunately, this article will show you fastboot mode meaning and how to get out of fastboot mode.
+Also, there are some methods to try and possibly get your phone out of Fastboot mode.

 The following methods are given in the order of simplest to the final resort that you should be attempting to quit Fastboot mode on your phone.
 Therefore, start from the top and then go down until you find the method that works for you.